canvanyathoha-jpg/impuratea/README.md

-# IMPURATEA
+# IMPURITEA

 **A Story-Driven Anti-Corruption Morality Game**

-IMPURATEA is an immersive first-person narrative game set in a modern Indonesian high school.
+IMPURITEA is an immersive first-person narrative game set in a modern Indonesian high school.
 Players navigate moral dilemmas, investigate corruption, and make choices that shape the story's outcome.

 **⚠️ This project is currently under development ⚠️**